izikeros/blog/content/posts/notes/git_pre_commit_hooks.md

 run `pre-commit install` to set up the git hook scripts.
 Now pre-commit will run automatically on git commit

 ## Run against all files before commit (optional)
-It's usually a good idea to run the hooks against all of the files when adding new hooks (usually pre-commit will only run on the changed files during git hooks)
+It's usually a good idea to run the hooks against all the files when adding new hooks (usually pre-commit will only run on the changed files during git hooks)
 ```sh
 pre-commit run --all-files
 ```